When Ancestors Find You!

-“The New Testament emphasizes through that a life personally in fellowship with the Lord Jesus Christ and nourished by him is always life eternal, that the life of righteousness, unselfishness, and serviceableness, never dies, never ceases to exist but ever lives with an ever increasing fullness.”
+“The New Testament emphasizes that through a life personally in fellowship with the Lord Jesus Christ and nourished by him is always life eternal, that the life of righteousness, unselfishness, and serviceableness, never dies, never ceases to exist but ever lives with an ever increasing fullness.”

 These words, said the Rev. Marvin A. Brown in conducting the funeral service for Mr. Judd Monday afternoon, were prophetic.

 Mr. Judd gave his life to community service in Garden City.
 He came here early in 1915 as pastor of the Union Congressional church.
-He remained in the service of this church (now the Community church) for 16 years, until forced by illness to five up his work on Easter Sunday nine years ago.
+He remained in the service of this church (now the Community church) for 16 years, until forced by illness to give up his work on Easter Sunday nine years ago.
 The following year, after returning from a rest in California, he was pastor of the Congregational church in Lenora, Kansas for three months, again retiring because of illness.

-He was born on his family’s homestead near Huntsburg, Ohio, September 24, 1870., the son of Minerva Osborn and Lewis S. Judd.
-He was educated at New Lyme Academy and Marietta College, Marietta, Ohio where he met and was married to Miss Clara Harman, and Chicago Theological seminary.
+He was born on his family’s homestead near Huntsburg, Ohio, September 24, 1870, the son of Minerva Osborn and Lewis S. Judd.
+He was educated at New Lyme Academy and Marietta College, Marietta, Ohio (where he met and was married to Miss Clara Harman) and Chicago Theological seminary.
 After a student pastorate near Marietta he served churches in Mantorville, Minnesota; Grandin, Missouri, and three other Kansas churches in Hiawatha, Nickerson and Eureka, before coming to Garden City.